John Munro Sym: Life

 He was born on 15 February 1839 in Edinburgh one of eight children to Rev John Sym (1809–1855), minister of the famous Greyfriars Kirk, and his wife Catherine Glassford Munro.
 The family lived at 37 George Square a short distance from the church.

 He trained as a soldier and spent most of his career in the Indian Army.

 In 1910 he was living at 4 Belgrave Place in western Edinburgh.

-He died in Edinburgh on 2 October 1919.
-His is buried with his son George Munro Sym (1883–1898) in the first northern extension of Dean Cemetery in western Edinburgh.
+He died in Edinburgh on 2 October 1919 aged 80, one of the oldest generals whose death is registered by the Commonwealth War Graves Commission and classed to have died as result of service in World War I. He is buried with his son George Munro Sym (1883–1898) in the first northern extension of Dean Cemetery in western Edinburgh.

 Family

 He was married Eliza D'Oyley Vincent (1848-1927).